Discover HeatCore AI

 Process parameters: travel speed, wire feed, shielding gas

 Travel speed, current density, and voltage shift heat input and thus the cooling curve.
 Preheat/interpass temperature and shielding gas composition also affect surface heat exchange.
 On automated cells, include feedback loops from thermal metrics to suggest parameter corrections before defects propagate.
+Uncontrolled heat input variation is also a primary driver of weld distortion — real-time monitoring of heat input is the most effective way to prevent angular and longitudinal shrinkage in structural fabrication.

 Effect of process parameters on heat input and T8/5